 No, the budget request is for only one year at a time.
 You will be notified prior to each subsequent year that a new budget is needed via a Budget Notification Letter.

-For the NHFP, no it is not required but we encourage the fellow and host institution to do so to assure all required elements of the budget are addressed and to avoid delays in approval due to non-compliant budgets.
-The budget narrative used must detail each budget cost category and provide a detailed justification for each cost item requested in the budget.
+Yes, it is required to ensure all elements of the budget are addressed and to avoid delays in approval due to non-compliant budgets.
+The budget narrative must detail each budget cost category and provide a detailed justification for each cost item requested in the budget.

 STGMS will default to your Current and Pending Support (C&P) since you are logged in under your account.
 An administrator at your institution should log in under their account and upload the Fellow’s C&P.